When you think of workplace injuries, the first thing that comes to mind may be…

 You may know them as cumulative stress injuries or some other name.
 These are common injuries that affect people in many industries.
 Consider for a moment that there were 2.8 million nonfatal workplace injuries or illnesses reported to the BLS during the latest reporting year.
 Many of those injuries were RSIs.

-At Koszdin, Fields, Sherry & Katz, we want to help if you are having trouble getting workers’ compensation coverage for your injury.
+At Koszdin, Fields & Sherry, we want to help if you are having trouble getting workers’ compensation coverage for your injury.
 If you need a Van Nuys repetitive motion injury, call us today so we can get the compensation you deserve.

 It is true that traumatic work injuries, ones that are immediately visible, are almost always covered by workers’ compensation.
 That is because there is usually no denying that they occurred in the workplace.
 They are visible usually obvious.
 Repetitive motion injuries, however, happen over time.
 As their name suggests, they occur when a person performs the same motion over and over again, sometimes over the course of months and years.
 Perhaps the most well-known of these injuries is carpal tunnel syndrome, something that affects around 2.7 percent of the population in the US.